 Antioxidant vitamin C is a must for city-dwellers or anyone concerned with pigmentation, as it’s seriously brightening.

-Retinol is the gold standard in anti-ageing, as it helps with everything from skin tone and texture to revving up collagen and elastin production.
+Retinol is the gold standard in anti-aging, as it helps with everything from skin tone and texture to revving up collagen and elastin production.

-Derma-rolling will leave your skin looking so much clearer and plumper that you’ll be able to forgo foundation for a tinted moisturiser.
-This is one of my favourites.
+Derma-rolling will leave your skin looking so much clearer and plumper that you’ll be able to forgo foundation for a tinted moisturizer.
+This is one of my favorites.

 Next up: the best foundations to help you fake flawless skin.